WORK IN PROGRESS

 -

-A library of ready-made filter modules that can be quickly added to the Stack Sequence as adjustable blocks, with support for drag-and-drop reordering, cloning, toggling, and removal.
+A library of ready-made filter modules that can be quickly added to the Stack Sequence as adjustable blocks, with support for drag-and-drop reordering, and quick access buttons for toggling, cloning, resetting to defaults, and removal.

 -